Washington & Jefferson College: Student body

 As of fall 2021, the student body totaled 1,156 undergraduate students.
 The student body is highly residential, with 98% of students residing in campus housing.
 The number of transfer students joining the student body each year is relatively low, compared to other institutions.
-Approximately 18% of the student body receives federal Pell Grants.
-Prior to entering college, 82% of the student body attended public high schools.
-Roughly 86% of the each freshman class returns to the college for their sophomore year.
-The overall graduation rate is 70% About 25 to 30% of each incoming class is the first in their family to attend college.

-The male to female ratio is 54% to 46%.
-Like the population of Pennsylvania and the United States as a whole, the largest ethnic group at the college is White American, making up about 82% of the student population.
+The male to female ratio was 54% to 46% in 2009.
+Like the population of Pennsylvania and the United States as a whole, the largest ethnic group at the college was White American, making up about 82% of the student population.
 Roughly 10% of the student population does not specify their ethnicity.
 Other ethnicities, including African American, Asian American, Native American, and Hispanic Americans collectively comprise about 6% of the student body.
 International students make up 2.05% of the student body.

-In 2006, Men's Fitness named W&J the "14th Fittest College in America," a ranking that weighed the college's fitness offerings and the student body's culture of fitness and behavior.
-In 2009, the college was named to the President's Higher Education Community Service Honor Roll, in recognition of the student body's commitment to community service.
-The college's spends 22% of its Federal Work-Study Program funds on community service projects.

 The college has joined the YES Prep School IMPACT Partnership Program to provide support to low-income students from the YES Prep Public Schools.